Vendily/Pokemon-Mew/README.md

 # Pokemon-Mew
-The Characters Folder is too large, so combine all the files into one folder upon download
+Ignore the folder in Graphics called Characters2, I messed up and there are 100 files to delete one by one.